GERD Medications: Over-the-Counter and Prescription Treatments

-Therapy though medicines may be the most appropriate next step for the treatment of GERD, if diet and lifestyle changes alone do not resolve symptoms.
+Medication therapy may be the most appropriate next step for the treatment of GERD.
 For many patients, treatment with medicines will reduce heartburn and reflux symptoms.
 Patients with more severe symptoms may only experience partial symptom control through medicines.
+Currently, there is no cure for GERD.
+Therefore, those with this condition will have to manage it through lifestyle changes and medications over the long term, or potentially surgery if these treatments become inadequate.

 Types of Medications Used for Treating GERD

-- H2RAs: H2RAs reduce the amount of acid produced in the stomach by inhibiting the release of histamine, the principal stimulus for acid secretion in the stomach.
-Clinical trials evaluating histamine for the treatment of GERD showed only modest benefit over a placebo.
+Histamine H2-receptor antagonists, or H2RAs, reduce the amount of acid produced in the stomach by inhibiting the release of histamine, which is the principal stimulus for acid secretion in the stomach.
+Clinical trials evaluating histamine for the treatment of GERD showed only modest benefits over a placebo.
 Also, several studies have revealed drug tolerance to H2RAs as early as two weeks after beginning therapy.
 This means that patients experience a reduced reaction to a given dosage relatively quickly after starting to use it.
+This means that H2RAs may be a good short-term treatment, such as if you’ve developed GERD because of another condition like menopause, but may not work in the long run.

-PPIs are generally approved by the FDA for eight weeks of use for the healing of esophagitis, and they are safe and effective for most patients.
-However, studies evaluating PPI use over an extended period of time demonstrate several potential long-term concerns including:
+PPIs are generally approved by the FDA (Food and Drug Administration) for eight weeks of use for the healing of esophagitis, and they are safe and effective for most patients.
+However, studies evaluating PPI use over an extended period demonstrate several potential long-term concerns, including:

-- Increased risk of bacterial gastroenteritis [link to abstract]
+- Increased risk of bacterial gastroenteritis and other bacterial infections;

 Limitations of Medications for Treating GERD

-Medication can help control symptoms such as heartburn by reducing the acidity of reflux, but it does not change the amount or quantity of reflux.
-As a result, it can leave other symptoms such as difficulty swallowing, frequent regurgitation, or chronic respiratory problems unresolved.
+Medication can help control GERD symptoms, such as heartburn, by reducing the acidity of reflux, but it does not change the amount or quantity of reflux.
+As a result, it can leave other symptoms, such as difficulty swallowing, frequent regurgitation, or chronic respiratory problems unresolved.
+This is why a multifaceted treatment approach for GERD is often the most recommended.